How is Yoga Helpful for Paralysis patients?

 • Muscle Spasms.

-In addition to that the paralysis is found to be of four types, i.e, monoplegia, hemiplegia, paraplegia and paraplegia.
-Thus the paralysis can be treated through many allopathic methods and the medical science came up with advancements in various mobility aids to make the patients feel active.
-But the treatment of paralysis can also be effectively carried out by yoga.
+In addition, paralysis is found to be of four types: monoplegia, hemiplegia, paraplegia, and quadriplegia.
+Thus, paralysis can be treated through many allopathic methods, and medical science has made advancements in various mobility aids to make the patients feel active.
+However, Yoga can also effectively treat paralysis.

-Paralysis is therefore caused by severe health issues caused by the atherosclerosis, hypertension, diabetes and hemorrhage.
-Other than that this can also be caused by the cerebral palsy, trauma, tumors, multiple sclerosis and many more.
-Thus people can be able to take precautions for paralysis by dealing with pleurisy in time.
-In that context there have been some yoga poses which will help the patients in fighting the patients with paralysis.
+Paralysis is, therefore, caused by severe health issues caused by atherosclerosis, hypertension, diabetes, and haemorrhage.
+Cerebral palsy, trauma, tumours, multiple sclerosis, and many other conditions can also cause it.
+Thus, people can take precautions for paralysis by dealing with pleurisy in time.
+In that context, there have been some Yoga poses that will help the patients fight paralysis.

 Parvatasana:

-This pose is considered to be the mountain pose that helps the paralysis patient to help them to get stabilized.
-It also helps them to have normal breathing.
+The mountain pose helps the paralysis patient stabilise and breathe normally.
 It is carried out by being in padmasana.
-The individual can get lifted up from padmasana by lifting the hips and thighs keeping the body on knees.
-Later after few seconds they can come back to relax position.
+The individual can be lifted from padmasana by lifting the hips and thighs while keeping the body on the knees.
+Later, after a few seconds, they can return to the relaxed position.

 Siddhasana:

-It is one of the effective poses that help the position of meditation.
-As it is one of the powerful poses of meditation so it is used in treating paralysis because it helps in the rise of kundalini residing in the human body in the mystical circle.
+It is one of the effective poses that helps the position of meditation.
+As it is one of the powerful poses of meditation, it is used in treating paralysis because it helps in the rise of kundalini, which resides in the human body in the mystical circle.

 Mandukasana:

-The name itself indicates the posture of this pose to be of like frog sitting in its hindlegs.
-It can be carried by sitting in vajrasana with the upturned feet.
+The name itself indicates that this pose is like a frog sitting on its hind legs.
+It can be carried by sitting in vajrasana with the feet upturned.

 Ardhamatsyendrasana:

-It is one of the vital positions that stimulate the vital organs like stomach, kidney, spleen, liver and the intestine.
-It also helps in stretching and pulling of back muscles and is recommended for the patients of slipped disc, lumbago and rheumatism.
+It is a vital position that stimulates organs like the stomach, kidney, spleen, liver, and intestine.
+It also helps stretch and pull back muscles and is recommended for patients with slipped discs, lumbago, and rheumatism.